emissary-ingress/emissary/RELEASING.md

    - CI will retag the latest RC image as the GA image.
    - CI will update the Helm chart during the GA deploy.

-   **Note well** that there must be at least one RC build before a GA, since the GA tag **does not** rebuild the docker images -- it retags the ones built by the RC build.
+   **Note** that there must be at least one RC build before a GA, since the GA tag **does not** rebuild the docker images -- it retags the ones built by the RC build.
 This is intentional, to allow for testing to happen on the actual artifacts that will be released.

-   **Note well** that after this CI build, `helm install` will refer to the new GA release, but the docs will not have been updated yet!
+   **Note** that after this CI build, `helm install` will refer to the new GA release, but the docs will not have been updated yet!
 So try to minimize the time you spend between this step and the next.

+   **Note** On the GA tag, a special build of the website from `master` is pushed to production.
+This updates the version number on the website, but it does *not* update the blog post URL.

-6. Finally, PR `master` into `stable`.
+6. PR `master` into `stable`.
    - CI will update the docs at this point.

+7. Update the `stable` branch with a link to a blog post announcing the new release.

+8. PR `stable` into `master` with the website changes.

 ----
 Updating Ambassador's Envoy